Undergraduate Course Catalog 2015-2016

 Therapeutic Recreation Option

 Therapeutic recreation utilizes recreation to assist people with disabilities or illnesses to develop and use their leisure in ways that enhance health, independence, and well-being.
 Therapeutic recreation recognizes the importance of quality of life and uses activities to remediate or rehabilitate functional abilities.
 Therapeutic recreation services are provided in a variety of settings, including hospitals, long-term care facilities, residential treatment facilities, schools, home health care, community recreation, correctional facilities, rehabilitation centers, camp and outdoor education centers, and adult day programs.
 Observation and applied experience is a component of several courses.
 Students complete a 14-16-week full-time clinical internship under the supervision of a certified therapeutic recreation specialist (CTRS).
-The Bureau of Labor Statistics occupational outlook reports the "employment of recreational therapists is expected to increase 15 percent from 2008 to 2018, faster than the average for all occupations" (Bureau of Labor Statistics).
+The Bureau of Labor Statistics occupational outlook reports the “employment of recreational therapists is projected to grow 13 percent from 2012 to 2022, about as fast as the average for all occupations.
+As the large baby-boom generation ages, they will need recreational therapists to help treat age-related injuries and illnesses, such as strokes.
+Recreational therapists will also be needed to help patients manage chronic conditions such as diabetes and obesity (Bureau of Labor Statistics).
 A 2011 CNN Money report identifies recreation therapy among the top ten "best jobs for saving the world."
 In particular, they note the profession's high benefit to society and high personal job satisfaction (CNN Money Magazine).

 In addition to required core courses, students who choose this option must meet the following departmental requirements: